Chapter 25:

 Sumire clapped her hands once in delight.
 ‘A royal-level gathering?
 How appropriate.’

 Meow shrank in her seat.
 Kojiro looked smug, as if he had organized the whole affair.
 Kishin looked absolutely terrified but, he was not crying.
-His grip on his bat only tightened.
+He hugged his bat for comfort.

 Maria turned toward Youchan.